 Differences between ex ante estimation of ER in PDD and actual monitored emission reductions for this monitoring period are due to the following reasons:

-Less stoves were installed since project start than forecasted in the PDD (41 100 planned against 16 728 installed).
+Less stoves were installed during this monitoring period than forecasted in the PDD (23 100 planned against 10,905 installed).

 Regarding SDG 5: The project GS2457 only transitions to GS4GG with the current verification exercise and thus reports now on SDG Impacts according to the structure present in this monitoring report.
 Hence, the approved PDD does not include break-down of an estimated impact by monitoring period for SDG 5.